PrabanjanJeyasankar/trace-ai-server/README.md

 # AI Chat Server

-A Node.js backend for an AI chat application, supporting authentication, vector storage with Qdrant, and AI model integration via Gemini.
+A Node.js backend for an AI chat application, supporting authentication, vector storage with Qdrant, and AI model integration via OpenAI (for chat) and Gemini (for embeddings).

 ## Prerequisites